 Lorena Magallanes completed her Ph.D in Physics at the Ludwig Maximilian University of Munich in Germany.
 She then began to look for a more holistic approach to learning.
 She joined the Science department at Brockwood as a Teacher Apprentice in 2018.
 Lorena now teaches Physics and the Patterns and Complexity topic course.
 She oversees Brockwood’s study skills program and works passionately in the library.

 Rob Beddow spent his formative years riding trials bikes at national and international events.
 He has worked with young people producing music and film and exploring issues around sustainable development.
 More recently he has worked in property maintenance at Dartington Hall in Devon.
 Rob is now coordinating the Estates and Facilities team at Brockwood.
 He also repairs guitars.

 Ginny Cameron grew up in Toronto, Canada.
 After studying at UBC and Simon Fraser University in British Columbia, she was involved in collectively managing an organic food store, vegetarian café, greenhouse and farming project.
 She and her partner Andrew then moved to Australia, where they were farming, building and home educating their children.
 In 2018 they came to Brockwood.
-Ginny now enjoys preparing nutritious food in the Brockwood kitchen.
+Ginny now enjoys preparing nutritious food in the Brockwood kitchen and she also works in the infirmary.

 ——RESIDENTIAL FOUNDATION ADMINISTRATOR and MUSIC TEACHER